LexisNexis Quicklaw & Westlaw Canada

-Westlaw Canada is a combination of Carswell, a Canadian legal publishing company, and Westlaw, an American legal publishing company.
-Both are owned by Thomson Reuters.
-This platform has a straightforward interface and also holds electronic versions of some of Thomson's most popular print products, such as the Canadian Abridgment and the Canadian Encyclopedic Digest.
+Westlaw Canada, a Thomson Reuters business, is another comprehensive computerized, Canadian legal research systems and is widely used in law firms and other legal departments.
+This platform has a straightforward interface and also contains electronic versions of some of Thomson Reuters' most popular print products, such as the Canadian Abridgment and the Canadian Encyclopedic Digest.

-In terms of case law and legislation, while much of what you will find on Quicklaw will also be here, there is also a lot of unique content on each service.
+In terms of case law and legislation, while much of what you will find on Quicklaw will also be here, each service also contains unique content.

 Basic Structure of Westlaw Canada

 There are eight basic search templates available depending on the type of document you want.
 While all material is available through the search templates, five sources are accessible through their tables of contents, which can be useful for browsing and narrowing searches.

 Cases, Legislation, Law Reports Articles and Journals, and All LawSource Content Search Templates

 As in Quicklaw, all the search templates start with a search box where you can enter boolean search terms.
 Performing effective boolean searches will be discussed below.
 The drop-down menu below the search box, labeled "The results must contain," lets you do a simplified boolean search without using any of the operators.

 On each page, there are further boxes to fill in if you know certain other information, such the citation (of a case or journal article), author (of a journal article), or name (of a case or a statute), etc. Filling in these boxes is a shortcut to retrieving a specific document or a way to further narrow your search.